 Global payment systems

-Banking systems most businesses have been using to move money around the world are getting antiquated.
+Banking systems most businesses have been using to send money around the world are getting antiquated.
 They are inefficient, problematic, and it’s hard to figure out how to fix them when problems arise.
-When investing in a global supply chain, it’s important to also invest in a global payments system that helps you make payments to your suppliers that are timely, accurate, and simple.
+When investing in a global supply chain, it’s important to also invest in a global payment method that helps you make payments to your suppliers that are timely, accurate, and simple.

 Web analytics and data collection

 It is important for small businesses to integrate technology that allows them to track and analyze their customers’ online and browsing habits.
 The debate surrounding online tracking is a heated one and has raged for many years, but there is no denying that such tracking provides small businesses with the information they need to better understand their market and target audience.
 In fact, such information is vital when deciding on business plans or when tweaking the company’s ecommerce strategy, as it identifies faults in the business model and corrects them.